aonesjriel/Java-Frameworks/README.md

 J.  Remove the class files for any unused validators in order to clean your code.
+    removed DeletePartsValidator.java
+    changed version of database in application.properties

 K.  Demonstrate professional communication in the content and presentation of your submission.